Whitehaven railway station: Services

-Train operator Northern introduced a regular Sunday through service to Barrow via the coast at the May 2018 timetable change - the first such service south of Whitehaven for more than 40 years.
+Northern Rail introduced a regular Sunday through service to Barrow via the coast at the May 2018 timetable change - the first such service south of Whitehaven for more than 40 years.
 Services run approximately hourly from mid-morning until early evening, with later trains starting and terminating here.
-This represents a major upgrade on the former infrequent service of four per day each way to/from Whitehaven only that previously operated.
+This represented a major upgrade on the previous infrequent service of four per day each way to/from Whitehaven only.